What Is Freight Consolidation: Its Benefits & Challenges

 3. Lower Environmental Impact

-Make good use of transportation space can be beneficial to the environment as the eco-friend approach can contribute to a reduction in fuel consumption and greenhouse gas emissions.
+Making good use of transportation space can be beneficial to the environment, as fewer trucks or containers required can contribute to a reduction in fuel consumption and greenhouse gas emissions.

 Part 3.
-Challenges and Solutions in Consolidated Shipping
+Challenges in Consolidated Shipping & Their Solutions

 1. Coordination Issues